-As further motivation for the problem that we address and our approach, \Cref{fig:intro} illustrates the convergence difficulties that ALS may experience for ill-conditioned CP tensor decomposition problems, and how nonlinear acceleration may allow to remove these convergence difficulties.
+As further motivation for the problem we address and for our approach, \Cref{fig:intro} illustrates the convergence difficulties that ALS may experience for ill-conditioned CP tensor decomposition problems, and how nonlinear acceleration may allow to remove these convergence difficulties.
 For the standard ill-conditioned synthetic test problem that is the focus of Fig.\ \ref{fig:intro} (see \Cref{sec:expt} for the problem description), ALS converges slowly (black curve).
-It is known that standard gradient-based methods such as gradient descent (GD), NCG or LBFGS that do not rely on ALS, perform more poorly than ALS \cite{acar2011scalable}, so it is no surprise that applying Nesterov's accelerated gradient method to the problem (for example, with the gradient descent step length $\alpha_k$ determined by a standard cubic line search as in \cite{acar2011scalable,sterck2012nonlinear,sterck2015nonlinearly,sterck2018nonlinearly}, cyan curve) leads to worse performance than ALS.
-Nonlinear acceleration of ALS, however, can substantially improve convergence \cite{sterck2012nonlinear,sterck2015nonlinearly,sterck2018nonlinearly}, and we pursue this using Nesterov acceleration in this paper.
-However, as expected, applying Nesterov acceleration directly to ALS by replacing the gradient step in the Nesterov formula by a step in the ALS direction does not work and leads to erratic convergence behaviour (magenta curve), because the problem is non-convex and the Nesterov momentum weight sequence that guarantees optimal convergence in the convex case is inadequate in the non-convex case.
+It is known that standard gradient-based methods such as gradient descent (GD), NCG or LBFGS that do not rely on ALS, perform more poorly than ALS\cite{acar2011scalable}, so it is no surprise that applying Nesterov's accelerated gradient method to the problem (for example, with the gradient descent step length $\alpha_k$ determined by a standard cubic line search\cite{acar2011scalable,sterck2012nonlinear,sterck2015nonlinearly,sterck2018nonlinearly}, cyan curve) leads to worse performance than ALS.
+Nonlinear acceleration of ALS, however, can substantially improve convergence\cite{sterck2012nonlinear,sterck2015nonlinearly,sterck2018nonlinearly}, and we pursue this using Nesterov acceleration in this paper.
+However, as expected, applying Nesterov acceleration (with the standard Nesterov momentum weight sequence) directly to ALS for our non-convex problem, by replacing the gradient step in the Nesterov formula by a step in the ALS direction, does not work and leads to erratic convergence behaviour (magenta curve).

-As the first key contribution of this paper, we show that we can obtain an efficient Nesterov-based acceleration of ALS by determining the Nesterov momentum weight $\beta_k$ in each iteration using a cubic line search (LS) (red curve).
-The resulting Nesterov-ALS-LS method is competitive with or superior to other recently developed nonlinear acceleration techniques for ALS that use line searches, such as NGMRES-ALS (green curve), with the advantage that Nesterov-ALS-LS is much easier to implement.
-However, the line searches may require multiple evaluations of $f(x)$ and its gradient and can be expensive.